hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You can make a fully operating keyboard which have just a frame, no cover.
 It is good enough for prototyping.
 But in some cases, you may need a cover.

 PC0 is not very helpful for the case, but there is a tool which may help you.
-While running PC0, You can find **Regex Select** command in **Select** panel.
+When PC0 is enabled, You can find **Regex Select** command in **Select** panel.
 You can make a selection set by regex of the entities' full path name.
-You can do the fill/hole method with the tool manually, without **Fill** and **Hole** commands.
+You can do the fill/hole method with this tool manually, without **Fill** and **Hole** commands.

 ### 'Set Attribute' and 'Check Key Assembly' commands